Add a Billing API

 -

-variable is the number of notes the user would like to store in his account.
-Andsource
+We get the storageandsourcefrom the request body.
+Thestoragevariable is the number of notes the user would like to store in his account.
+Andsourceis the Stripe token for the card that we are going to charge.

-function (that we are going to add soon) to figure out how much to charge a user based on the number of notes that are going to be stored. -
+We are using a calculateCost(storage)function (that we are going to add soon) to figure out how much to charge a user based on the number of notes that are going to be stored.

 We create a new Stripe object using our Stripe Secret key.
 We are going to get this as an environment variable.
 We do not want to put our secret keys in our code and commit that to Git.
 This is a security issue.